tobinbradley/quality-of-life-explorer/data/README.md

 ```

 The markdown is processed to HTML by the consuming projects, and as there's a lot of ugly text processing going on, messing with the layout will involve tinkering with code.

-### Updating configuration files

-There are two configuration files:

-- `data.json`: Configuration information for your metrics.
-- `groups.json`: Groups of your geography units that you want to make selectable as a group.

 ### Tips and Gotchas